Freelunch-AI/docs/design_notes.md

                                 6. Do step ''8.
 Post-Training Feature Selection''
                             2. To improve retraining (optional): divding the model into 3 separate models.
 1 for static feature, 1 for slow changing features & another for fast changing features, with a meta-model on top of those 3.
 The advantage of this is to retrain a smaller model.
 High frequency retraining would only be one to the model of fast changing features and the meta-model, low requency retraining to the model that uses slow changing features.
 The static feature model would never be retrained. _Note_ however, in my opnion this added complexity & probable corrected predictive power loss is not worth the little retraining advantages.s
                         5. Manual Offline Evaluation again, sending experiment to Experiment Tracking System again
+                        6. Building pre/post processors
-                        6. Building IO Filters: heuristics to filter either undesired inputs from reaching model our undesired outputs of the model from reaching users.
+                            1. IO Filters: heuristics to filter either undesired inputs from reaching model our undesired outputs of the model from reaching users.
 Because many times the model is not aware of a larger context & trolling/attacking attempts.
                                 1. Write your filters as python files
                                 2. Test them against failure modes of your model
                                 3. Export them as filter files (language agnostic, efficent format, that just describes the necessary computation (similar to model file))
                                 4. Store them in Model/Prompt Registry in the tab of a specific task (task covers all model versions) or specific model (specific model version).
+                            2. Semantic Cache
                         7. Manual Offline Evaluation again, sending experiment to Experiment Tracking System again
                         8. Fallbacks
                             1. ML Fallbacks: simpler ml model